Workshop

 • Dr. Carmelo Bellardita, University of Copenhagen, cbellardita@sund.ku.dk

 • Assoc.
-Prof. Melih Kandemir, U. Southern Denmark, kandemir@imada.sdu.dk
+Prof. Melih Kandemir, University of Southern Denmark, kandemir@imada.sdu.dk

 References